KalinduGandara/docs-mi/en/docs/mi-analytics/mi-elk-installation-guide.md

 ## Configure Micro Integrator

-To enable operational analytics, you must update the deployment.toml file with the required configurations and add a new log appender so that the analytics data will be stored in a dedicated log file.
+To enable operational analytics, navigate to the `<MI_HOME>/conf` directory and update the `deployment.toml` file with the required configurations and add a new log appender so that the analytics data will be stored in a dedicated log file.

 ### Enabling statistics for artifacts